hrishikeshpaul/vibey/README.md

 Vibey is a social platform that allows users to explore or host music rooms and listen together in real-time.
 Vibey leverages WebSockets and the Spotify API to allow hosts to actively queue up playlists and actively reverse, skip, seek, pause, and play, all while keeping things in-time with other users.

 ## 🎨 Mockups
 Mockups made with Adobe XD.
-[View](https://drive.google.com/file/d/1eJhg2Y52zTAZF1AHTUw9F-0Co5HVcaiK/view?usp=sharing)
+[Click here to view list](https://drive.google.com/file/d/1eJhg2Y52zTAZF1AHTUw9F-0Co5HVcaiK/view?usp=sharing)

 ![banner](https://i.postimg.cc/rFTVqq0b/Screen-Shot-2021-07-21-at-12-06-10-AM.png)